Frequently Asked Questions

 Where can I stay overnight?

-Check out "Polar" hotel packages for you that are within walking distance of Old Sacramento.
+Check out hotel packages that are within walking distance of Old Sacramento.
 Additionally, the Sacramento Convention & Visitors Bureau can recommend a number of hotels and attractions in the area, or the Bureau will be happy to mail you a complete Sacramento Visitors Guide upon request.
-The Bureau provides callers with information between 8 a.m. and 5 p.m.
-PT Monday through Friday at (916) 264-7777, or visit www.discovergold.org anytime.
+The Bureau provides callers with information between 8:00am and 5:00pm PT Monday through Friday at (916) 264-7777, or visit www.discovergold.org anytime.